tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

 ### Generate a Mnemonic

-- Generate a new 12 word mnemonic using `hd-wallet-derive` or by using [this tool](https://iancoleman.io/bip39/).
+- Generate a new 12-word mnemonic using `hd-wallet-derive` or by using [this tool](https://iancoleman.io/bip39/).

-- Set this mnemonic as an environment variable, and include the one you generated as a fallback using:
+- Set this mnemonic as an environment variable, and include the one you generated as a fallback, using:
   `mnemonic = os.getenv('MNEMONIC', 'insert mnemonic here')`

 ### Deriving the wallet keys